Diocese of Constance: Diocesan territory

 By the end of the Salian period in the 12th century, the Holy Roman Empire comprised 42 dioceses across six ecclesiastical provinces.
-German dioceses, averaging 13,000 km², were significantly larger than others.
-In the 12th century, the largest dioceses were Prague (52,000 km²), Salzburg (40,000 km²), and Constance (36,000 km²).
+German dioceses, averaging 13,000 km^{2}, were significantly larger than others.
+In the 12th century, the largest dioceses were Prague (52,000 km^{2}), Salzburg (40,000 km^{2}), and Constance (36,000 km^{2}).

 At its peak in the 15th century (early modern period), the Diocese of Constance was definitively the largest German diocese, surpassed only by Passau in the Middle Ages.
-Covering approximately 45,000 km², it was larger than modern Switzerland (41,300 km²) or Baden-Württemberg (35,750 km²).
+Covering approximately 45,000 km^{2}, it was larger than modern Switzerland (41,300 km^{2}) or Baden-Württemberg (35,750 km^{2}).
 While Passau and Constance were similar in area, Constance had roughly twice as many parishes, clergy, and "souls to be tended."
 In 1249, Passau had about 920 parishes; by 1439, Constance had over 1,700.

 The Constance diocesan territory, part of the ecclesiastical province of Mainz, extended from the Gotthard Massif to the upper Danube, the upper and middle Neckar, from the Rhine to the Iller, and included the Breisgau and Bregenz Forest, as well as areas of northern, central, and eastern Switzerland east of the Aare.
 From 1275, the diocese was divided into 64 deaneries and ten archdeaconries: Black Forest, Swabian Jura, Allgäu, Illergau, Burgundy, Klettgau, Breisgau, Thurgau, Zürichgau, and Aargau.
 The so-called "Swiss Quarter" included much of modern Switzerland, such as most of the Canton of Aargau, areas of the cantons of Bern and Solothurn east of the Aare, the cantons of Uri, Schwyz, Obwalden, Nidwalden, and nearly all of Lucerne, Zug, Glarus, Zürich, Schaffhausen, Thurgau, St. Gallen, and both Appenzell cantons.
 Only the right-bank part of Basel city belonged to the diocese.

 Adjacent dioceses included Speyer and Würzburg to the north, Augsburg to the east, Chur to the southeast, Milan to the south, Lausanne and Basel to the west, and Strasbourg to the northwest.